Kushimco/Hikari/README.md

 **A minimal, animated library for your digital bookshelf.**

-Hikari is a desktop application built to track the books and manga you are reading.
+Hikari is a desktop application built to track the books you are reading.
 It was created as a personal project to explore modern desktop development, combining the performance of **Rust** with the fluidity of **Svelte**.

 This documentation is divided into two sections: